colloqi/pisignage-server/README.md

 ####You can also manage players using Browser(http://playerip:8000) or downloading Chrome app

-1.Currently it is not possible to change admin and media server from this interface,
-    you can either edit /home/pi/piSignagePro/package.json manually or connect a keyboard to Pi and press F6 or Ctrl-N

 ####The code is still in early release, Please raise an issue for problems or send an email to info@pisignage.com